 Analysis of The Great Figure

 The first thing, and also last thing, Williams focuses on within this poem is the atmosphere.
-The key words from this descriptive field are ’rain’, ‘lights’, ‘rumbling’ and ‘dark city’.
+The keywords from this descriptive field are ’rain’, ‘lights’, ‘rumbling’, and ‘dark city’.
 The description of the scene, although short, is a sensory overload.
 Williams hastens to fit in as many sights and sounds as he can during the 31 lines.
 By setting the poem within this rainy, dark city, the poem takes on an air of nostalgia.
 By not identifying the city, the reader can self-identify with the poem, reading it into a location of their choosing.
 Without the appearance of the firetruck, the scene is actually a little depressing.
-The focus on the ‘rain’ and ‘dark’ culminate into a dingy and washed out image.
-The sudden appearance of the truck which breathes life into the poem, searing itself on the memory of the reader.
+The focus on the ‘rain’ and ‘dark’ culminate into a dingy and washed-out image.
+The sudden appearance of the truck breathes life into the poem, searing itself on the memory of the reader.

 The lack of sound within the city is also evident by the appearance of the truck.
 The onomatopoeic ‘siren howls’ and ‘wheels rumbling’ culminate together to slice through the silence of the city.
 This moment, although only a flash is one that sensorially captivates the reader.
 The flash of ‘red’ and ‘gold’, searing as an image accompanying the loudness of the firetruck.

 The title is one that reflects exactly what happens in the poem.
-The adjective ‘great’ categorises the importance of the figure, with the fleeting image one that leaves a continuous impression.
+The adjective ‘great’ categorizes the importance of the figure, with the fleeting image one that leaves a continuous impression.

 Again, the strange balance between insignificance and memorability encompasses the poem.
 The sight itself is a forgetful one, firetrucks are an everyday occurrence for most people.
 Yet, there is something about the fleeting chaos which captivates the reader.
 The sudden disruption of everything, then the instant vanishing, is dazzling.
 This mundane moment has been understood as something phenomenal.

-Moreover, colour is given lots attention within the poem and helps to illustrate the quick passing of the firetruck.
+Moreover, colour is given a lot of attention within the poem and helps to illustrate the quick passing of the firetruck.
 In a flash, that which Williams remembers is of course the bold ‘red’ and ‘gold’ of the ‘figure 5’.
-These stark images burn brightly against the ‘dark city’ and help the reader to visualise the scene.
+These stark images burn brightly against the ‘dark city’ and help the reader to visualize the scene.